fboydc/frontend-nanodegree-arcade-game/README.md

 ------------------------------------------------------------------------------
 ## HOW DO I RUN IT?
 ------------------------------------------------------------------------------

-Simple, just double click on index.html and you are all set: your browser will open this file and start the game for you.
+If you download the source code, it's simple: just double click on index.html and you are all set: your browser will open this file and start the game for you.

+### Demo
+Go [here](https://fboydc.github.io/frontend-nanodegree-arcade-game/) and check it out.

 ------------------------------------------------------------------------------